 Words of Warning

 - The springs are designed according to the weight of the door.
-If the weight of the door is increased by a few pounds, then the springs will need to be replaced.
+If the weight of the door is increased by a few pounds, then the springs must be replaced.

 - The springs also need to be of the right size.
 If not, then the door will end up being either too light or too heavy.
 This can also hinder spring performance.